-MELRITA JOHNSON, LMSW
+MELRITA JOHNSON, LCSW

 Melrita is the driving force behind the REFORM, Inc. program.
 Melrita is a native of Forrest City, AR, and is a 1995 graduate of Forrest City High School.
 Melrita enrolled in college at THE Fort Valley State University in Fort Valley, GA.
 While matriculating, Melrita developed a love for Social Work.
 Transferring back to her home state of Arkansas, Melrita enrolled and graduated from Arkansas State University with a Bachelor Degree in Social Work.